jrmafiaa/Algo-Trading/README.md

 ## Description

-This program is written to trade stocks due our limitations regarding getting the newest informations is this program past orientated and focus on the past 365 Days and what earnings a user could have made with the trading strategy and a selection of the 3 spezific stocks with a zirtent amount of money.
-To get the program run in real time also real time date from the markets is needed.
-Those infromations could be colleccted for example with tools like quandl.
+This program is written to trade stocks due to our limitations regarding getting the newest information in this program past orientated and focuses on the past 365 Days and what earnings a user could have made with the trading strategy and a selection of the 3 specific stocks with a chosen amount of money.
+To get the program run in real-time also real time data from the markets is needed.
+That information could be collected for example with tools like quandl.

 ## Diffrent Parts in our code
 * Import